Zarox28/rfan/README.md

 ## License

 This project is licensed under the AGPL-3.0 License.
-See [LICENSE](LICENSE.md) for more information.
+See [LICENSE](LICENSE.md) for more information

 ## Authors